HollowMan6/mdbook-pdf/README.md

 ```

 Finally you can build your book and get the PDF file with `mdbook build` command, your PDF file will be available at `book/pdf/output.pdf`.

-(Note: Because I found that special characters such as `:` are very likely to appear in the title of the book, which will cause the generation of the related PDF file to fail, so the file name does not use the form of `<book name>.pdf` but `output.pdf`)

 ## Configuration
 Support customize PDF paper orientation, scale of the webpage rendering, paper width and height, page margins, generated PDF page ranges, whether to display header and footer as well as customize their formats, and more.